 I received a few questions about the Minnesota Wild through Twitter, Facebook and email.
 I will answer those questions in this article.

-If you have a question about the Wild, submit it on Twitter to my handle (@MNSportsWriter), on Facebook or email it to me through the contact link in my profile by clicking on the Minnesota Wild Examiner link to the left.
+If you have a question about the Wild, submit it on Twitter to my handle (@JGuntherExaminr), on my public Facebook page or email it to me through the “submit a note” link in my profile by clicking on the Minnesota Wild Examiner link to the left.

 What is Josh Harding’s future with the Wild?

 As of right now, he is on the Wild’s roster.
 I believe he will play in 2014-15, but beyond that, I don’t know.
 He fully practiced with the Wild during the playoffs.
 I don’t think he would have done that if he weren’t playing this season.

 He is in the final year of a three-year contract that, according to capgeek.com he will get $2.1 million and carries a $1.9 million cap hit.
 It is a very reasonable contract, but his illness forces the team to use a roster spot on a third goaltender.

 If the Wild make a trade in the first round of the draft, is it more likely to be up or down?

 For the Wild to move up they would have to get into the top six or seven to make it worthwhile.
 To get that high from No. 18 will be too much for the Wild to handle.
 They do not have a second round pick, so likely it will cost a player and No. 18 to make the move.
 That isn’t going to happen.